 Distilling the Leviathan: TranslateGemma for local deployment

-Teacher and instrument
+Teacher and student

-Why this is a local deployment story
+Why local deployment matters

 Thesis